w3f/polkadot-wiki-old/docs/polkadot/learn/governance.md

 ### Conclusion

 This is the governance mechanism, as it stands, for Polkadot Genesis.
 It may (and quite likely) will change before genesis based on feedback from the team, community and auditors.
-Wee know this is far from perfect, but we hope and expect that it is good enough to deliver the platform on which a truly great governance system can evolve and adapt over the course of Polkadot's lifetime.
+We know this is far from perfect, but we hope and expect that it is good enough to deliver the platform on which a truly great governance system can evolve and adapt over the course of Polkadot's lifetime.